marhansee/MLOps/README.md

-# Deeplearning_miniproject
+# MLOps Project

-This zip file contains the submission files for the mini project in the course Deep Learning Fall Semester 2024.
+This is the source code for the MLOps course Spring Semester 2025.

-This project is made from 2 Python files: train.py and inference.py

-train.py is used to build and train the neural network model and inference.py is used to make classifications on images of cars.
-The .jpg-files is the folder are a few samples that can be used for testing the inference script.

-best_model.pth is the output of the train.py.script which saves the model with the best results. best_model.pth is then used by the inference script to make inference on new images.
+The repository includes code as proof of exercise completion, and the source code was based on a Deep Learning Mini-project Fall Semester 2024.

 requirement.txt contains the dependencies to run the script.
-Using a virtual environment is advised.
-Note, thop and wandb has to be installed through pip